Kiriwina

 Kiriwina is the largest and most populated of the Trobriand Islands, situated in the Solomon Sea, with an area of 290.5 km2.
 It is part of the Kiriwina-Goodenough District of the Milne Bay Province of Papua New Guinea.
 Most of the 12,000 people who live in the Trobriands live on Kiriwina.
 The Kilivila language, also known as Kiriwina, is spoken on the island.
 The main town is Losuia.
 The island falls under the administrative division of Kiriwina Rural LLG.

 Geography

 Kiriwina is a raised atoll 30 miles (48 km) long by 3–10 miles (5–16 km) wide.
 It is covered largely with swamp, but rises to 100 feet (30 metres) at a central ridge.
 Yams dominate agricultural production and, in drier areas, the Trobrianders produce yams for export to other islands.

 Anthropology

-In the early 1900s, Polish anthropologist Bronislaw Malinowski spent several years studying the islands and wrote an ethnographic study, The Sexual Life of Savages in North-Western Melanesia that gained widespread popularity.
+In the early 1900s, Polish anthropologist Bronislaw Malinowski spent several years studying the islands and wrote an ethnographic study, The Sexual Life of Savages in North-Western Melanesia, which gained widespread popularity.
 His observations of the islanders' seemingly sexually explicit dances and relaxed attitude toward extramarital affairs, particularly manifested during the annual yam harvest, put the Trobriands on the map as "The Islands of Love."
 His work attracted other anthropologists, other writers such as the American travel writer, Paul Theroux, and men who wanted to experience the sexual freedoms described by Malinowski.